 f.
 All records shall be maintained by the Office of Academic Affairs and shall remain confidential.

 g.
 Students accused of violating the Honor Code may not change their registration in a course in which the accusation is pending or in which a responsible finding has been made.
 If a student drops or withdraws from a course after an alleged violation occurs but before being notified, then the student will still be subject to a hearing.
-In such cases, if the student is found responsible, then he or she will be subject to the standard sanctions with the exception that there will be no grade penalty in the course, as the student is no longer enrolled in the course.
+In such cases, if the student is found responsible, then he or she will be subject to the standard sanctions with the exception that there will be no grade penalty in the course, as the student is no longer enrolled in the course, but with the additional sanction of the completion of an annotated bibliography, consisting of 200-250 words per entry, of ten peer-reviewed articles and books dealing with academic integrity, or completion of a 2500 word essay report on a recent book dealing with academic integrity.

 3. Notification Procedure of the Academic Honor Council